 How will the course benefit my company?

-By ensuring you are fully aware of the how to properly pack, handle and ship dangerous goods, you contribute to the safety of your workplace, your fellow workers and yourself, while enabling cargo shipments to be made safely and successfully.
+By ensuring you are fully aware of how to pack, handle and ship dangerous goods properly, you contribute to the safety of your workplace, your fellow workers and yourself while enabling cargo shipments to be made safely and successfully.

 What standards are referenced in the course?

 This course is written with reference to the International Maritime Organization's (IMO) International Maritime Dangerous Goods Code (IMDG Code), the International Convention for the Safety of Life at Sea (SOLAS), and the International Convention for the Prevention of Pollution from Ships (MARPOL).
 It also draws upon industry best practices throughout.